balena/radixdb/README.md

 On each record, you will find:
 * First line:
-  * 1st field: byte length
+  * 1st field: bit position, byte index
-  * 2nd field: bit length (as in crit-bit-trees)
+  * 2nd field: bit position, bit index
   * 3rd field: key -> value
 * Second line:
   * Left and right pointers

-Note the format above is not how the code has been implemented (especially the 'byte' and 'bit' separation), but a way to ease the visualization.
+Note the format above is not how the code has been implemented internally, but a way to ease the visualization.
+Particularly, the 1st and 2nd field represented in each record are stored as a single 32-bit integer (`byte index * 8 + bit index`).

 Have fun!